GreenerHomeMy Brand Story

 As a nurse for more than seventeen years, I witnessed patients become bedridden, and families see their dreams shatter to pieces.
 I tried to make sense of it all.
 It was painful to watch.
 Could it have been prevented?
 Could it have been better or different?

 Over the years, I noticed patients' medication lists grow longer at a worrying rate.
-And I saw more and more people become sicker and unhealthier.
+I saw more and more people become sicker and unhealthier.

-And then I read an eye-opening quote from Hippocrates that said:
+Then, I read an eye-opening quote from Hippocrates that said: